 Zhouheng Li

-Starting in May 2026, I will join the AutoMan Lab at Nanyang Technological University (NTU) as a visiting researcher, focusing on VLA-enhanced multi-agent game planning for autonomous racing, under the supervision of Prof. Chen Lyu.
+I am currently visiting the AutoMan Lab at Nanyang Technological University (NTU) since May 2026, focusing on VLA-enhanced multi-agent game planning for autonomous racing, under the supervision of Prof. Chen Lv.

 ✨ Enjoyments of life: 🎾 tennis, 🎹 piano, 🎲 board games (Seven Wonders: Duel, Splendor, etc), hiking, ping-pong, traveling. πŸš€ I am on the job market now!
 Please contact me if you have any relevant positions or opportunities (πŸ“¨ zh_li@zju.edu.cn).